The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 Pro Tip: If you want to get a rough estimate of what it might cost to move to your new installation, use a PCS move calculator.
 This is a helpful tool that estimates costs based on factors such as your household size and where you’re moving.

-A soldier is talking on his cell phone while looking at his laptop, planning for his upcoming PCS move.
+A soldier is using his laptop and speaking on his cell phone as he plans his PPM for an upcoming PCS move.

 PCS Moving Checklist

 Now that you’ve determined what type of move you’re going to make, it’s time to check off those important items on the PCS moving checklist.
 There are lots of things that need to be done, both administratively and as far as organizing the actual move goes.
-Here are tips to make your PCS move as smooth as possible.
+Ready to become a moving checklist pro?
+Here are moving tips to make your PCS move as smooth as possible.

 Most service members who have gone through these types of moves will likely recommend you start planning for it as soon as you get your orders.
 Some people have a few months’ notice while others just get a few weeks’, but no matter how long you have to prepare, you’ll want to hit the ground running.
 How exactly?